unionlabs/union/site/src/routes/blog/the-journey-so-far/+page.md

 title: The Journey So Far
 date: "2023-09-27"
 author: "@union_build"
 preview: "Today, we are happy to announce the work we have done so far on Union, the trustless infrastructure layer.
-Over the last six months, unionlabs was founded with nothing but an idea, a diverse skillset, and a mission to ship zkp powered infra everywhere."
+Over the last six months, Unionlabs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infra everywhere."
 published: true
 ---

 Today, we are happy to announce the work we have done so far on Union, the trustless infrastructure layer.
-Over the last six months, Unionlabs was founded with nothing but an idea, a diverse skillset, and a mission to ship zero-knowledge proof infra everywhere.
+Over the last six months, Unionlabs was founded with nothing but an idea, a diverse skill set, and a mission to ship zero-knowledge proof infra everywhere.

-We spent months building in stealthmode, heads-down, as we validated our technical assumptions.
+We spent months building in stealth mode, heads-down, as we validated our technical assumptions.
 The product of that is the Union testnet, [CometBLS](https://docs.union.build/architecture/cometbls), [Voyager](https://docs.union.build/architecture/voyager), and [Galois](https://docs.union.build/architecture/galois).
 These components allowed us to achieve **IBC to Ethereum, the endgame**.`

 Union is designed around a few key principles: code is law and barrier to entry leads to centralization.
 This means that we design our products to allow anyone to run them, not just parties with massive CPU/GPU farms.
 Proof generation must be a fair market to avoid censorship.

-With Union, we can bring any asset natively to any chain, hook into account abstraction with ICQ, and access coprocecors and storage proofs.
+With Union, we can bring any asset natively to any chain, hook into account abstraction with ICQ, and access coprocessor and storage proofs.

 ## The mission continues